learn-co-curriculum/dsc-bias-variance-trade-off/README.md

 # Bias-Variance Tradeoff

 ## Introduction

-Now that you have some experience building linear models, we will see how you can extend your linear models by including interaction effects and polynomial terms.
-Including these in models comes at a price though: not only do the models become more complex (with more parameter estimates), but adding more terms can potentially harm model performance when making predictions.
-This tradeoff between performance on the training data and performance-making predictions is called the bias-variance tradeoff.
+You've seen how you can extend your linear models by including interaction effects as well as polynomial terms.
+Including these in models comes at a price though: not only do the models become more complex (with more parameter estimates), adding more terms can potentially harm model performance when making predictions.
+This tradeoff between performance on the training data and performance making predictions is called the bias-variance tradeoff.
 You'll learn about that in this lesson.

 ## Objectives